 The approach presented in this paper is bound to limitations regarding both technical and organizational aspects.
-Regarding the impact of the developed DSL on software quality management practices, first investigations have taken place.
-However, more are needed to draw sustainable conclusions.
+Regarding the impact of the developed DSL on software quality management practices, first investigations have taken place, however, more are needed to draw sustainable conclusions.

-Although all analyses required by the participants could be satisfied, the case study at a tier one automotive supplier has shown that additional analysis capabilities are required.
-One main requirement is to evaluate, how much of an expected trace path is available in a certain TIM.
-If there is no complete path from a System Requirement to a Software Integration Test Result, it would be beneficial to show partial matches and to list missing artifacts such as a missing Software Integration Test Result or Software Integration Test Specification.
+Using the TAL in industry projects has shown the need for additional analysis capabilities.
+One main requirement is to evaluate how much of an expected trace path is available in a certain TIM.
+If there is no complete path from a System Requirement to a Software Integration Test Result, it would be beneficial to show partial matches, for instance if there is no Software Integration Test Result or if there is no Software Integration Test Specification at all.
 Extending the result of an analysis in accordance to this requirement would enhance the information about the progress of a project.

-From a language-user perspective, the big advantage of being free to configure any query, metric or rule expression is also a challenge.
+From a language user perspective, the big advantage of being free to configure any query, metric or rule expression is also a challenge.
 A language user has to be aware of the traceable artifacts and links in the TIM and how this trace information could be connected to extract reasonable measures.
-In addition, these analyses are safety critical and therefore need to be implemented and tested by domain experts.
 Moreover, the context-dependent choice of suitable metrics in terms of type, number, and thresholds is subject to further research.
-These limitations do not impede the value of this work, though.
-In fact, in combination with the discussed application scenarios they provide the foundation for future work.
+These limitations do not impede the value of our work, though.
+In fact, in combination with the discussed application scenarios they provide the foundation for our future work.

-VII.
-CONCLUSION
+V. CONCLUSION

 This work describes a textual domain-specific language to analyze existing traceability information models.
 The TAL is divided into query, metric, and rule parts that are all implemented with the state-of-the-art framework Xtext.
 The introduced approach goes beyond existing tool support for querying traceability information models.
 By closing the gap between information retrieval, metric definition, and result evaluation, the analysis capabilities are solid ground for projector company-specific metrics.
-Since the proposed analysis language reuses the artifact-type names from the traceability information configuration model, the expressions are defined using well known terms.
-Additionally, the newly introduced custom functions ensured short and concise analysis statements.
+Since the proposed analysis language reuses the artifact type names from the traceability information configuration model, the expressions are defined using well known terms.
+In addition to reusing such terms, the editor proposes possible language statements at the current cursor position while writing analysis expressions.
+Utilizing this feature could lower the initial effort for defining analysis expressions and could result in faster evolving traceability information models.

 On the one hand, the introduced approach is based on an Eclipse Ecore model and is thereby completely independent of the specific type of traced artifacts.
 On the other hand, it is well integrated into an existing TICM and IDE using Xtext and the Eclipse platform.
 All parts of the TAL are fully configurable regarding analysis expression, limit thresholds, and query statements in an integrated approach to close the gap between querying and analyzing traceability information models.
-Subsequently, measures for TIMs can be specific to a certain industry sector, a company, a project or even a role within a project.
-The scenarios described in Section III-A propose areas, in which configurable analyses provide benefits for project managers, quality managers, and developers.
-These claims were supported by findings from the conducted case study.
+Subsequently, measures for traceability information models can be specific to a certain industry sector, a company, a project or even a role within a project.
+The scenarios described in section III-A propose areas in which configurable analyses provide benefits for project managers, quality managers, and developers.
+Using the implemented interpreter for real-time execution of expressions, first project experiences within the automotive industry have shown that the TAL analyses are evaluated efficiently and are more resilient than other approaches, e.g., SQL-based analyses.